 - Timings: Allow 15-20 minutes to play each full-house game, which includes time to award a separate prize for a line.

-- Rhyming calls: Calls can vary by region.
-Remember to call numbers out like a pro: 'six and three, sixty-three'!
+- Rhyming calls: Calls can vary by region, but we’ve put together a sheet as a starting point.
+Remember to call numbers out like a pro: ‘six and three, sixty-three’!

 ‘We have been running an Easter chocolate bingo night for the past three years – it’s a really successful event that doesn’t take much organising.